ShrRa/interpython_hpc/_episodes/14-command-line.md

 -rw-rw-r-- 1 edu02 edu02 32 Aug 16 06:31 hello_universe.sh
 -rw-rw-r-- 1 edu02 edu02 28 Aug 16 06:25 hello_world.sh
 ```
 The output has the following format `<type><permissions> <link> <owner> <group> <size> <date modified> <name>`.
 The first character is the type - we will skip this and go directly to the 9 characters after that.
 The first three are the permissions for the owner.
 They will always be listed in the order read, write, and execute.
 If the letter is there than that permission is enabled.
-For instance if the first three charcters were `rw-` then the owner would have permission to read and write a file or directory but not permission to execute it.
+For instance if the first three characters were `rw-` then the owner would have permission to read and write a file or directory but not permission to execute it.
 The next three characters are the groups permissions.
 Anyone who belongs to the group listed in the fourth column is assigned these permissions.
 The permissions work the same way as the owner's permissions.
 For instance, if the middle three characters are `r-x` then anyone in the group has permission to view the file and to execute it, but not to modify it.
-Finally, the last three charcters are for everyone else.
+Finally, the last three characters are for everyone else.

 > ## What groups do I belong to?
 > To figure out what groups you are part of (which can be useful to understand if you have permission to do something) you can type